Osama-NA/MH/backend/README.md

 # Backend API for MH portfolio and CMS

-Used like a CDN to retrieve and update data on the client portfolio using the [CMS](https://mh-cms.netlify.app/).
+Used to manage, retrieve and update data on the client portfolio using the [CMS](https://mh-cms.netlify.app/).

 ## Main technologies used
 - Node.Js